VincenzoY/binary_tree/README.md

 This is a ruby program which creates a binary tree and allows for insertion, deletion and location of data.

-A live version of this program can be found here:
+A live version of this program can be found [here](https://repl.it/@VincenzoY/binarytree)

-<iframe height="400px" width="100%" src="https://repl.it/@VincenzoY/binarytree?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+This project was made based on an assignment from *he Odin Project*.
+[Link to assignment](https://www.theodinproject.com/courses/ruby-programming/lessons/linked-lists)